aeternity/protocol/node/api/channels_api_usage.md

 The `channel_close_solo` transaction only needs a single authentication, and is described in more detail in [this section](#channel-solo-close).

-The channel fsm does not support picking an earlier state to close with, as this is a form of cheating.
+The channel FSM does not support picking an earlier state to close with, as this is a form of cheating.

 Since any of the participants can initiate a solo-closing, we will use